mrfdev/Boosters/README.md

 # 1MB Boosters

-`Boosters` is a helper plugin for 1MoreBlock.com that tracks server-wide boosters from [mcMMO](https://github.com/mcMMO-Dev/mcMMO), [Jobs Reborn](https://github.com/Zrips/Jobs), and an experimental points integration for `PyroWelcomesPro`, restores tracked boosters after restart, and gives players a clean `/rate` command to check the current status.
+`Boosters` is a helper plugin for 1MoreBlock.com that tracks server-wide boosters from [mcMMO](https://github.com/mcMMO-Dev/mcMMO), [Jobs Reborn](https://github.com/Zrips/Jobs), and a manual-detection points integration for `PyroWelcomesPro`, restores tracked boosters after restart, and gives players a clean `/rate` command to check the current status.

-Version: `1.3.0`
+Version: `1.3.1`
-Build: `042`
+Build: `043`
 Updated: `2026-04-28`

 ## What it does